This article may contain compensated links. Please read disclaimer for more info.

 The Erection of the Paris Obelisk in Place de la Concorde (and a Big Fail)

 The erection of the Luxor Obelisk in Paris took place on 25 October 1836 in Place de la Concorde.
 The technical feat, orchestrated by Apollinaire Lebas, took place under the curious eyes of 200,000 people – and the king himself, on the balcony of the Hôtel de la Marine.

 To raise the monolith vertically, an exceptional lifting device was built, and it was operated by three hundred and fifty gunners and sailors.
 Apollinaire Lebas directed the maneuver in the shadow of the monolith.
 A question of honor, if the erection failed, he must not survive.

 In the middle of the afternoon, the Paris Obelisk finally found its final vertical position at Place de la Concorde.
 However, it seems that somebody did not read the obelisk’s installation manual well (or perhaps the authorities in charge were all too busy debating about the baboons?) because the obelisk’s historical alignment was neglected.
 Indeed, the Obelisk at Place de la Concorde has undergone a 90º counterclockwise rotation, and the face originally to the East has ended up in the North!
 This explains the cryptic message on the plaque – what is in the East (Levant) in Thebes is now in the North in Paris.

 And What Happened to the Second Luxor Obelisk?

 For the second obelisk, Paris basically said ‘non, merci’!

-After all the difficulties encountered with the first Luxor Obelisk, France never went to pick up the second one.
-The French President François Mitterrand officially ‘returned’ the second obelisk to Egypt in 1981.
+After all the technical difficulties encountered with the first Luxor Obelisk, France never went to pick up the second one.
+French President François Mitterrand officially ‘returned’ the second obelisk to Egypt in 1981.